 THE 2015 SAATCHI GALLERY / DEUTSCHE BANK ART PRIZE FOR SCHOOLS

 The deadline for the 2015 Saatchi Gallery / Deutsche Bank Art Prize has now passed.

-The Saatchi Gallery / Deutsche Bank Art Prize for Schools is open to primary, secondary and sixth form schools from around the world who are invited to submit art work from students up to and including the age of 18.
+The Saatchi Gallery / Deutsche Bank Art Prize for Schools is open to primary, secondary and sixth form schools from around the world.
+Schools can submit art work from students between the ages of 4 and 18.